-One of the first aspects to point out about your group practice calendar is that each clinician’s schedule will be visible by the entire clinical and administrative staff.
-We’ve made the decision to keep this information accessible to avoid office locations accidentally being double-booked.
+Each clinician’s schedule is visible to the entire clinical and administrative staff.
+We’ve made the decision to keep this information accessible to help prevent office locations from accidentally being double-booked.
 However, there are a couple of things to keep in mind:

-The only access level that will limit their calendar view will be the Clinician with Basic Access.
-They will be able to view all scheduled appointments, but they won’t have access to view or edit the appointment details for clients they haven't been granted clinical access to.
+- Team members with the Clinician with Basic Access role will be able to view all scheduled appointments, but they won’t have access to view or edit appointment details for clients they don't have access to.

-- Note the different views that show either the upcoming month, week, or day.
-We recommend using the Day view as it breaks down each clinician's schedule clearly and will reduce an overlapping appearance.
+- We recommend using the Day view to break down each clinician's schedule clearly and reduce an overlapping appearance.

-Tip: If your practice is seeking more privacy surrounding their daily schedules, the best way to achieve this would be to open separate accounts.
+Note: If your practice wants more privacy surrounding their daily schedules, the best way to achieve this would be to open separate accounts.

 Can we still use the Google Calendar 2-way Sync?